weltyj/SkyFill/README.md

      the algorithm to move farther down the sky in a column.
 Decreasing the tolerance will have the opposit effect.

 **Masks**

-* Masks are potentially an important option for handling images that are not simple situations with unobstructed clear sky at the top of the image
+* Masks are an important option for handling images that are not simple situations with unobstructed clear sky at the top of the image
 * Column Mask
   "-m \<l\> \<r\>"  -- this flag prevents any analysis, or changes to image columns from *l* to *r*
 * Sample Mask